This is a Preprint and has not been peer reviewed. This is version 1 of this Preprint.

 On a global scale, organisms face significant challenges due to climate change and anthropogenic disturbance.
 In many ectotherms, developmental and physiological processes are sensitive to changes in temperature and resources.
-Developmental plasticity in thermal physiology may provide adaptive advantages to environmental extremes if early environmental conditions are predictable of late-life environments.
-Here, we conducted a laboratory experiment to test how developmental temperature and maternal resource investment influence thermal physiology (critical thermal maximum: CTmax & thermal preference: Tpref) in a common skink (Lampropholis delicata).
-We then compared our experimental findings more broadly across reptiles using meta-analysis.
-In both our experimental study and meta-analysis, we did not find evidence that developmental environments influence thermal physiology.
-Furthermore, the effects of developmental environments on thermal physiology did not vary by age, taxon, or climate zone (temperate/tropical) in reptiles.
-Overall, the magnitude of developmental plasticity on thermal physiology appears to be limited across reptile taxa.
-Our results suggest that behavioural or evolutionary processes, as opposed to developmental plasticity, may be more critical in mitigating the impacts of changing thermal conditions in reptiles in the future.
+Developmental plasticity in thermal physiology may provide adaptive advantages to environmental extremes if early environmental conditions are predictive of late-life environments.
+Here, we conducted a laboratory experiment to test how developmental temperature and maternal resource investment influence thermal physiological traits (critical thermal maximum: CTmax & thermal preference: Tpref) in a common skink (Lampropholis delicata).
+We then compared our experimental findings more broadly across reptiles (snakes, lizards, turtles) using meta-analysis.
+In both our experimental study and meta-analysis, we did not find evidence that developmental environments influence CTmax or Tpref .
+Furthermore, the effects of developmental environments on thermal physiology did not vary by age, taxon, or climate zone (temperate/tropical).
+Overall, the magnitude of developmental plasticity on thermal physiology appears to be limited across reptile taxa suggesting that behavioural or evolutionary processes may be more important.
+However, there is a paucity of information across most reptile taxa, and a broader focus on thermal performance curves themselves will be critical in understanding the impacts of changing thermal conditions on reptiles in the future.

 https://doi.org/10.32942/X2JP40